openfeed-org/sdk-net/README.md

 # .NET SDK for Barchart OpenFeed

-The .NET SDK for Barchart Openfeed is a library that can be used to subscribe to market data messages served by the Barchart Openfeed servers.
+The .NET SDK for Barchart Openfeed is a library that can be used to subscribe to market data messages served by the Barchart [Openfeed](https://openfeed.com/) servers.
+The documentation about the Openfeed protocol is available [here](https://openfeed-org.github.io/documentation/).

 The latest version of the library is 1.0.1.

+## Obtaining the Library

+The easiest way to get started is to add the openfeed.net package from NuGet.

+## This Repository

+This repository contains a solution with three projects:

+1. Org.Openfeed.Client is the source code of the openfeed.net library.
+2. Org.Openfeed.Client.Demo is the demo project which demonstrates the use of the above library.
+3. Org.Openfeed.Messages is the source code of the project containing the Openfeed message definitions.
+It has been auto-generated from the Openfeed protocol buffer message definitions.

+A good way to learn about using openfeed.net is to clone the repository and poke around the demo source code.

 ## Core Concepts